hitachi-vantara/vspone-block-ansible/README.md

         pip install requests
         ```

-## Idempotency
+## Idempotent
-- Idempotency is not supported for this release
+- Idempotent is supported for this release

 ## Available Modules
 ### VSP Ansible modules: